cyipt/popupCycleways/article.md

-Methods to prioritise pop-up active transport infrastructure
+Methods to prioritise pop-up active transport infrastructure and their application in a national cycleway prioritisation tool
 ================
 Robin Lovelace, Malcolm Morgan, Joey Talbot, Martin-Lucas-Smith